surya-1312/voice-to-text/README.md

 # voice-to-text
-download the image and give the path
+download the image from resorce folder and give the required path.